matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 #### Edits of events with mentions

-When editing an event with [user and room mentions](#user-and-room-mentions) the replacement event will hae two `m.mentions` properties:
+When editing an event with [user and room mentions](#user-and-room-mentions) the replacement event will have two `m.mentions` properties:

 * One at the top-level of the `content`, which should contain mentions due to this edit revision.